thograce/C2FNet/README.md

 a single NVIDIA Tesla P40 GPU of 24 GB Memory.

 1. Configuring your environment (Prerequisites):

-    Note that C2FNet is only tested on Ubuntu OS with the following environments.
-    It may work on other operating systems as well but we do not guarantee that it will.

     + Creating a virtual environment in terminal: `conda create -n C2FNet python=3.6`.